Car Accident Lawyers

 An automobile accident can be a life-changing event.
 It's a very difficult time for those involved.
 The very last thing individuals want to worry about and deal with is the financial problem caused by the accident or speaking with an insurance company.
 This is where we can help.

-We are located in downtown Pensacola, and our thirty-five attorneys live in the Pensacola community.
+We are located in downtown Pensacola, and our forty attorneys live in the Pensacola community.
 We have handled more accident claims in Northwest Florida for injured persons than any other law firm.

-In a car accident lawsuit, damages include past and future physical pain and suffering; mental pain and suffering; medical expenses; wage loss; and loss of the ability to earn income.
+If you have been injured in a car accident in Florida, damages include past and future physical pain and suffering; mental pain and suffering; medical expenses; wage loss; and loss of the ability to earn income.

 If you were married at the time of the accident, then your spouse is entitled to loss of consortium damages; which is the loss of services, assistance, aid, and companionship of the injured spouse.

 If the accident results in death, then a wrongful death claim is filed.
 The damages in this type of case include medical and funeral expenses; mental pain and suffering for the surviving spouse and minor children; loss of support; and loss of future estate.

 If the company or person causing your harm acted in an intentional or reckless manner, you also might be entitled to recover punitive damages.

 What Will I Have To Prove To Succeed In My Florida Auto Accident Claim

 If your accident occurred in Florida, you will need to prove three things to succeed in your claim: (1) the other side acted in a negligent, reckless, or intentional manner; (2) the other side caused your injury; and (3) the amount of your damages.

 In regard to the first thing you need to prove, negligence is the failure of the other driver to use reasonable care, which is the care that a careful driver would have used under the same circumstances.